 FW believes in Austin's uniqueness and is committed to the local economy.
-FW is focused on distilling and bottling their whiskeys in Austin to become "Austin's bourbon."
-They are firm believers in circulating money in the local community and the importance of buying where you live.
-This includes their full circle approach, from purchasing Texas grains to having local offtakers of spent grain to reduce their waste and environmental impact.
+FW is focused on distilling and bottling its whiskeys in Austin to become "Austin's bourbon."
+The FW team firmly believes in circulating money in the local community and the importance of buying where you live.
+This includes taking a full-circle approach, from purchasing Texas grains to having local off-takers of spent grain to reduce FW's waste and environmental impact.

 FW's spent grains are collected by local farmers and small businesses for various uses.
-As part of their goals in community engagement, FW participated in the City of Austin's Circular Economy Program's [Re]Verse Pitch Competition.
-This competition allows material suppliers to highlight their raw material or waste in this case to entrepreneurs.
+As part of its goals in community engagement, FW participated in the City of Austin's Circular Economy Program's [Re]Verse Pitch Competition.
+This competition allows material suppliers to highlight its raw materials or waste, in this case, to entrepreneurs.
 The entrepreneurs are given time to create a pitch for a potential product that could be created using the raw material(s).
 As part of this competition, a company may utilize a portion of FW's spent grains to create beverage coasters.
 Additional product ideas and concepts are continually being developed with interest from several companies in using FW's spent grains.